ethanaobrien/sif-card-downloader/README.md

 ## To Do

-I honestly dont know.
+Other than UI enhancements, I honestly dont know.
 Please make suggestions.